wso2/docs-is/en/docs/learn/configuring-email-otp.md

     -   The samples run on the Apache Tomcat server and are written based on Servlet 3.0.
 Therefore, download Tomcat 7.x from [here](https://tomcat.apache.org/download-70.cgi) .
     -   Install Apache Maven to build the samples.
-For more infomation, see [Installation Prerequisites](../../setup/installation-prerequisites).
+For more information, see [Installation Prerequisites](../../setup/installation-prerequisites).

 ### Configure the email OTP provider